 What is i9 Sports?

 i9 Sports is the first and largest youth sports league franchise.
-In 2003, Frank Fiume started i9 in Tampa when he tired of the poor management of his adult softball league.
-He saw an opportunity to improve participant experience and make a profit as well.
+In 2003, Frank Fiume started i9 in Tampa when he was tired of the poor management of his adult softball league.
+He saw an opportunity to improve the participant experience and make a profit as well.
 Now their largest presences are in Florida, Texas, Georgia, and other southern states.
 They offer baseball or t ball, lacrosse, soccer, basketball, and flag football.
 The franchise model separates i9 Sports from other rec sports leagues.
 Local businessmen can pay to use the logo and support, so each league is run by a different ‘area developer’. i9 helps with marketing, hiring, and software.
 The franchise owner fills rosters, contracts a playing field, hires employees, and sets up the league.

 i9 Sports vs YMCA vs Upward Sports League, Summer Camps, and Clinics

 i9 Sports claims to be the future of youth sports leagues, and they may have a point.
 Programs like Upward Sports or AAU or Pop Warner have been around much longer.
 Each has 5 times more participants.
 Yet parents continue to gravitate to i9.
 Like Upward Sports, i9 franchisees use local facilities and organize the league themselves under the company’s framework and support.
-Reviews claim that i9’s interface and mobile app are more user friendly.
+Reviews claim that i9’s interface and mobile app are more user-friendly.
 Although, the Christian affiliation of Upward Sports may be seen as positive or exclusionary as the country grows more diverse.
 And no one can top the YMCA for ubiquity, just ask the Men at Work.
 Yet with i9’s selective regional advertising, their brand grows each year.

-Pop Warner and AAU often proves a testing ground for future college hoops, football, or volleyball prospects. i9 contrarily advertises the i9 Sports Experience where every kid gets the same chance and same award.
+Pop Warner and AAU often prove a testing ground for future college hoops, football, or volleyball prospects. i9 contrarily advertises the i9 Sports Experience where every kid gets the same chance and the same award.
 All sports are co-ed and sportsmanship is valued far above scoreboard results.
 Playing time and fun are guaranteed, unlike many of the local select leagues for baseball, volleyball, and soccer.
 YMCA does not have sufficient staff nor incentive to ensure sportsmanship at all levels. i9 has to protect its brand with careful background checks and customer service.
-Somehow they deliver a more enjoyable, fun, and convenient youth sports leagues than larger non-profit rivals with this tried and proven model.
+Somehow they deliver more enjoyable, fun, and convenient youth sports leagues than larger non-profit rivals with this tried and proven model.

 Finally, parents don’t seem to mind paying a little extra for the convenience of i9 Sports.
-501(c)(3) leagues like YMCA charge between $30 and $60 for registration. i9 Sports costs $120-180 per season registration, but with no hidden fees.
-Parents need not volunteer to ref, work the concession stand, organize game times, call everyone, or design jerseys.
-In fact, jerseys, trophies, mobile scheduling app, and other equipment are all taken care of by the league, meaning your kids must only show up and play.
+501(c)(3) leagues like the YMCA charge between $30 and $60 for registration. i9 Sports costs $120-180 per season registration, but with no hidden fees.
+Parents need not volunteer to the ref, work the concession stand, organize game times, call everyone, or design jerseys.
+In fact, jerseys, trophies, mobile scheduling apps, and other equipment are all taken care of by the league, meaning your kids must only show up and play.
 Plus you can usually find an i9 Sports coupon code or discount code online to help with the registration fees.